floragunncom/search-guard-docs/exampleELK.md

 ```
 bin/kibana-plugin install file:///searchguard-kibana-5.3.2-2.zip
 ```
-It is not necessary to add any config options to kibana.yml except the ElasticSearch username and password.
-The default values will work:
+It is not necessary to add any config options to kibana.yml except the ElasticSearch username and password, turn off cert validation, and change http to https.
+The default values for other parameters will work, so it is not necessary to put those.

 ```
 sudo cat /usr/share/kibana/kibana-5.2.2-linux-x86_64/config/kibana.yml